 720 hours

-Completion of all courses with a minimum score of 70%
+Complete all courses with a minimum score of 70% on all course work

 | Topic | Description | Hours |